macramole/CHAFile/README.md

 * LINE_ADDRESSEE
 * LINE_BULLET : Timestamp
 * TIER_MOR : A list of objects with MOR data: MOR_UNIT_LEXEMA and MOR_UNIT_CATEGORIA
-* ... any other tier you selected when instanced
+* ... any other tier

 ### Cite